mike011/Speedtest-Animation/README.md

 # Oct 22

 I like how the animations look, but I'm not a fan of they are some what out of sync.
 I'm going to spend some time today massaging those animation numbers to make them align better, but before that I want to animate the transfer speed, ping, jitter, and loss.

+So the animations look a little better now.
+I also added some more animations to make things look smooth.
+They are still a bit out of sync and need to be massaged a little more.
+I want to add more animations when the speed test is occurring to make the transitions feel smoother.
+Also noticed a glow around the download and upload transfer images, might add that too.